Glysade/DataFxnPylib/pylib_3.9.7/doc/getting_started.rst

 If a data function Python script has been created using the *Developer* tab of the *Charts* *Data Function* visual, it is relatively simple to debug and code that data function script using `PyCharm <https://www.jetbrains.com/pycharm/>`_

-At the end of the data function development wizard you are prompted to export the data function definition to a folder.
+In the final step of the data function development wizard you are prompted to export the data function definition to a folder.
 After doing this, navigate to the folder and run the *pycharm.bat* file.
-Assuming you have installed PyCharm, and either *pycharm.cmd* or *pycharm64.exe* are on your path
+Assuming you have installed PyCharm, and either *pycharm.cmd* or *pycharm64.exe* are on your path, PyCharm will open and create a new project in the folder.

+Unfortunately, it is not possible to automate adding the Glysade CPython distribution to Pycharm.
+If you have already defined a python interpreter in PyCharm, the first time PyCharm is used to open a data function the correct path to the Glysade Python interpreter must be added as described `here <https://www.jetbrains.com/help/pycharm/configuring-python-interpreter.html>`_.
+The interpreter path is listed in the text of the *pycharm.bat* file.

+The following files are available in the project:

+# *script.py*: the script block from the data function definition
+# *in.json*: example data function JSON input data
+# *main.py*: a script that reads *in.json* calls the data function in *script.py* and writes the result to *out.json*
+# *test.py*: a unit test template